swiftlang/swift-org-website/packages/index.md

 ## Featured Packages

-There are thousands of packages to explore through the community-run package index project, the [Swift Package Index](https://swiftpackageindex.com/){:target="_blank"}.
-Below is a selection of popular packages in commonly used categories and packages picked by podcasts or blogs around the community.
+There are thousands of community-written open source Swift packages to explore through the [Swift Package Index](https://swiftpackageindex.com/){:target="_blank"}.
+Below is a selection of popular and interesting packages from around the community.

 {% include_relative _package-lists.html %}